amcquistan/javafx-randomnumber/blog_articles/part2.md

 ### Introduction

 In this second article I will be building out the Random Number generator application described in the opening blog post.
-For this series I will be forgoing the use of FXML views and not using the SceneBuilder design tool so the reader can have a task of how to do so without it or when it simply makes more sense to code things by hand.
-In the next post I will refactor using the SceneBuilder along with FXML views.
+For this series I will be forgoing the use of FXML views and not using the SceneBuilder design tool to give the reader a taste of how to do so without it or when it simply makes more sense to code things by hand.
+In the next post I will refactor using SceneBuilder and FXML view files.

 __Series Contents__

 * JavaFX Development with Gradle, Eclipse, SceneBuilder and OpenJDK 11: Project Setup
 * JavaFX Development with Gradle, Eclipse, SceneBuilder and OpenJDK 11: Java only Components
 * JavaFX Development with Gradle, Eclipse, SceneBuilder and OpenJDK 11: Refactoring to use FXML
-* JavaFX Development with Gradle, Eclipse, SceneBuilder and OpenJDK 11: Distribuing the Application

 ### Closer Look at the Hello World App